mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ## Conclusion

 In this guide you have seen how to set up push notifications.
-You can find a sample project that uses the [ConnectionService](https://developer.android.com/reference/android/telecom/ConnectionService) and push notifications to handle an incoming call on [GitHub](https://github.com/Vonage-Community/sample-client_sdk-android-connection_service).
+You can also find a sample project that uses the [ConnectionService](https://developer.android.com/reference/android/telecom/ConnectionService) API and push notifications to handle an incoming call using the Android system UI on [GitHub](https://github.com/Vonage-Community/sample-client_sdk-android-connection_service).